Dallas GA Car Accident Lawyer

 Paulding County isn’t faring well, either.
 There was an alarming 41 percent increase in serious injury crashes over a single five-year period, according to the most current data from the Georgia Governor’s Office for Highway Safety.
 That gives residents in Dallas and the surrounding communities cause for concern when it comes to their safety and wellbeing.

 People who are hurt in Georgia collisions can seek compensation through a personal injury claim.
-The Dallas car accident lawyers at Sherrod & Bernard, P.C. have represented injured people and their families since 1992.
+The Dallas, GA personal injury lawyers at Sherrod & Bernard, P.C. have represented injured people and their families since 1992.
 Every day, we see the pain and trauma suffered by crash victims.
 It’s our mission to get justice for you.

 If you or a loved one was recently involved in a car wreck, we want to hear from you.
 Call or contact us today for a free consultation.

-- 1 What Are the Most Common Causes of Car Accidents?
+- 1 What Are the Most Common Causes of Car Accidents in Dallas, Georgia?

 - 2 What Injuries Can Occur From a Car Accident?